 Fees and funding

-NHS funding has been approved for a number of places and the funding comes with the offer of a place; there is no requirement to apply for this separately.
+NHS funding has been approved for a limited number of places, however the deadline for this has now passed.

 The DoH Funding Reforms have proposed that from entry 2017/8, students on Allied Health Professional pre-registration Masters programmes in England will not receive the former bursaries and tuition fees.
 Instead they will be eligible to apply for the standard PGT £10,000 loan which is a one off loan to cover fees and living costs for the entire length of the programme.
 We recognise this is insufficient.
 Through the current consultation on the funding reforms, we are requesting that postgraduate students receive the same financial support opportunities as undergraduate students.
-The outcome is likely to be known by the Autumn of 2016.
 Please see here for the undergraduate student proposed finance arrangements:

 UK/EU students can opt to pay in six equal monthly instalments: the first instalment is payable on enrolment and the remaining five by Direct Debit or credit/debit card.